Introducing Neuron Runtime 2.x (libnrt.so)#

 - Application running multiple

-If your application runs multiple processes and required running multiple
+neuron-rtd If your application runs multiple processes and requires running multiple

 If you application uses

-environment variables enables you to allocate NeuronCores to an application.
-Allocating NeuronCores improves application granularity because Neuron device include multiple NeuronCores.
+NEURON_RT_VISIBLE_CORESandNEURON_RT_NUM_CORESenvironment variables enable you to allocate NeuronCores to an application.
+Allocating NeuronCores improves application granularity, because Neuron devices include multiple NeuronCores.

 - Application running multiple